Npvivek/PDF-QA-Chatbot/README.md

 ---

-## Setup
+## How to Use

-1. Open the `lcpdf.ipynb` notebook in [Google Colab](https://colab.research.google.com/).
+1. Open the project notebook in **Google Colab**: [Run on Google Colab](https://colab.research.google.com/).
-2. Run the cells sequentially to set up the environment and execute the assistant.

-No additional setup or installations are needed beyond running the notebook.
+2. Upload your PDF file in the notebook when prompted.
+3. Follow the notebook instructions to run each cell sequentially.
+4. Ask questions about the uploaded PDF and get precise, context-aware answers.

+No installation or setup is required besides having a Google account to access Colab.

 ---